 Under RULE 5.340.
-INVENTORY, the Personal Representatives Tescher and Spallina have failed to serve a copy of the inventory and all supplemental and amended inventories to each heir at law, each residuary beneficiary and did not serve a copy to Petitioner who requested it both orally and in writing for the Estates and as Guardian and Trustee for his children and therefore this Court should take appropriate actions for this violation and demand all inventories prepared by Spallina, Goldstein Lewin/CBIZ MHM, LLC, Theodore or any other party that has made or maintains an inventory of any assets of the Estates, be instantly turned over to this Court and that all inventories submitted to this Court that may be sealed or marked confidential in any way in the Estates be turned over to Petitioner and all beneficiaries and interested parties.
+INVENTORY, the Personal Representatives, Tescher & Spallina P.A., Tescher and Spallina have failed to serve a copy of the inventory and all supplemental and amended inventories to each heir at law, each residuary beneficiary and did not serve a copy to Petitioner who requested it both orally and in writing for the Estates and acting as Guardian and Trustee for his children.
+Therefore, this Court should take appropriate actions for this violation and demand all inventories prepared by the Personal Representatives, Goldstein Lewin/CBIZ MHM, LLC, Ted or any other party that has made or maintains an inventory of any assets of the Estates, be instantly turned over to this Court and that all inventories submitted to this Court that may be sealed or marked confidential in any way in the Estates be turned over to Petitioner and all Beneficiaries and Interested Parties.

 There is an inventory for the personal property of Simon and Shirley that was submitted by Ted to Pam, Jill, Lisa and Petitioner, whereby Ted was acting in an unauthorized capacity as a Personal Representative in the estate of Simon.
 That this inventory was not verified by the Personal Representatives, Tescher and Spallina that were supposedly designated by Simon in the Amended Trust and therefore this Court should take appropriate actions for this failure of the Personal Representatives to verify this inventory and discard the inventory by Ted and have these items re-evaluated by a new firm and new Personal Representative(s).

-That there is an inventory list of Jewelry and Jewelry that was removed from the Estates by Pamela, Jill and Lisa and these properties and inventories should be immediately secured by this Court from any parties in possession of them and all assets returned to the Court for proper distribution to the proper Beneficiaries.
+That there is an inventory list of Jewelry that was removed from the Estates by Pamela, Jill and Lisa along with millions of dollars of Jewelry and these properties and inventories should be immediately secured by this Court from any parties in possession and all assets returned to the Court for proper distribution to the proper Beneficiaries.

 Under RULE 5.341.
-ESTATE INFORMATION, the Personal Representatives Tescher, Spallina and Theodore have failed on reasonable and numerous requests in writing, to provide interested persons, including but not limited to, Petitioner and Petitioner’s children’s counsel information about the Estates and its administration and therefore this Court should take all actions necessary to rectify this violation and force them to immediately turn over all records in the Estates of Simon and Shirley and all of their records regarding any party named herein, in entirety, to review by this Court and Petitioner for further evidence of fraud, theft and forgery and more.
+ESTATE INFORMATION, the Personal Representatives Tescher, Spallina and Theodore have failed on reasonable and numerous requests in writing, to provide interested persons, including but not limited to, Petitioner and Petitioner’s children’s counsel, information about the Estates and its administration and therefore this Court should take all actions necessary to rectify this violation and force them to immediately turn over all records in the Estates of Simon and Shirley and all of their records regarding any party named herein, in entirety, to review by this Court and Petitioner for further evidence of Fraud, Theft, Forgery and more.

 Under RULE 5.341.
 ESTATE INFORMATION, records this Court should demand and tender to Petitioner and Petitioner’s children’s counsel, include but are not limited to,

-1995 Insurance Trust
+1995 Insurance Trust / Simon Trust

-2008 Trust of Simon
+2008 Trust of Simon that was executed prior to the 2012 Amended Trust that was completed with Forged and Fraudulent Documents immediately prior to Simon’s death as evidenced in the Petition.

 Full documentation for Proskauer Rose’s Will Exhibit in the Will of Simon Bernstein and all estate work Proskauer has for Simon and Shirley their children and grandchildren and Petitioner and Candice and their children and grandchildren.